lindyem/lindyem/README.md

 ## Hi there 👋

 #### I'm Lindy!
-I am an innovative full stack developer with a background in education and research.
+I am an innovative front-end developer with a background in education and research.
 I am self-motivated with a willingness to learn and master front-end development best practices and devoted to building the connection between functionality and design.
 I am a recent graduate of UCSD’s Full Stack Development certification program.